 Studies have shown that a compound in green tea called epigallocatechin-3-gallate (EGCG) can interfere with estrogen receptor function and inhibit breast cancer cell proliferation.

 Vitamin C in citrus has been found to trap free radicals, regenerate antioxidant vitamins, and inhibit the formation of carcinogens and breast cancer cells.

 Turmeric contains a compound called curcumin, which may play a role in breast cancer prevention and treatment.
 In rodent studies, curcumin inhibits the proliferation of various tumor cells and prevents carcinogen-induced cancers.

 Of course, diet isn’t the only thing that matters when it comes to disease prevention – lifestyle also plays a large role.

 Most of us know that sleep is essential, yet few people actually get the recommended amount of sleep each night.

 One thing that interferes with sleep is artificial light.

-Many studies have suggested artificial light at night (LAN) increases risk of hormonal cancers such as those of the breast and prostate.
+Many studies have suggested artificial light at night (LAN) increases the risk of hormonal cancers such as those of the breast and prostate.